 Car insurance companies generally only let you share an insurance policy with someone you live with, or sometimes with a direct family member who doesn't live with you.
 For example, you can usually add yourself to your parents' insurance if you're in college.

 Long-term solutions to a rejected car insurance application

 If you were denied a car insurance quote for an issue you can control, it's likely to your benefit to resolve or minimize the issue.
 Things like speeding tickets and unpaid bills may lead to either a rejected application or a higher insurance bill.
 We highly recommend you address these issues to find the cheapest prices for car insurance and make getting a quote easier.

 If you're struggling to get an affordable quote because of driving violations, take a defensive driving course.
 This will usually reduce the number of points or infractions on your license, and you may also qualify for an automatic discount on your monthly insurance rates.

 You may also be able to have an older speeding ticket removed or expunged from your record, which can make it easier to get a quote.
-Unfortunately, drivers with multiple or serious driving violations—those who are most likely to have coverage denied—typically can't get tickets removed.
+Unfortunately, drivers with multiple or serious driving violations — those who are most likely to be denied coverage — typically can't get tickets removed.
 In states where getting a ticket expunged is an option, it's usually reserved for people who made a one-time mistake and haven't had repeated incidents.

-Finally, it's an excellent idea to periodically check with other insurance companies to see if they have changed their criteria or are offering you better rates—every six to 12 months, especially if you have a recent ticket or accident.
-As the date of an incident impacting your insurance gets further away, insurance companies rate it less heavily.
-So you are likely to see a lower quote two years after your last ticket, than immediately afterward.
+Finally, it's an excellent idea to periodically check with other insurance companies to see if they have changed their criteria or are offering you better rates — every six to 12 months, especially if you have a recent ticket or accident.
+The more time that passes after an incident, the less it will impact your insurance.
+So you are likely to see a lower quote two years after your last ticket than immediately afterward.